Welcome to the European Indigenous Tourism Conference EITC 2025!

 An old saying in Lapland that describes when reindeer calves should be born.

-In the picture, a reindeer is alone with her calf in the place she comes to every year to give birth to her calves.
 How the world has changed compared with the calving times of years past!
 What will happen if reindeer calves are not born in the snow?

 In Lapland, nature is very sensitive, and with this artwork I want to illustrate how rapidly the world is changing, and that animals such as the reindeer simply have to adapt.
 We perhaps do not fully understand the sensitivity of nature and how even small things have a big impact.
 The reindeer nevertheless lives and acts as it has done for centuries.
 But what happens when the world around it changes too rapidly?